LETHAL-FORENSICS/MacOS-Analyzer-Suite/README.md

 You can skip the file selection dialog and provide the file path to your log file with following command:
 `.\TCC-Analyzer.ps1 -Path "$env:USERPROFILE\Desktop\tcc_<USERNAME>"`

-You can specify the output directory with following command (Default is "$env:USERPROFILE\Desktop\TCC-Analyzer"):
+You can specify the output directory with following command:
 `.\TCC-Analyzer.ps1 -Path "H:\macos-collector\tcc_<USERNAME>" -OutputDir "H:\MacOS-Analyzer-Suite"`

 > [!NOTE]
+> Default is `$env:USERPROFILE\Desktop\TCC-Analyzer`
 > The subdirectory 'TCC-Analyzer' is automatically created.

 ## License